 Even as the world appears to move towards a different model of globalisation, new and meaningful co-operation between countries will persist, whether it is collaboration on clean technologies, more information-sharing between countries, or new (or updated) bilateral and regional trade arrangements, such as the US–EU Trade and Technology Council inaugurated in September 2021.

 Business leaders charged with developing strategies for the future have their work cut out for them.
 They will need to adapt to the new reality of increased export controls and tariffs, more regionalised supply chains, increased trade remedy protections, and complex foreign investment screenings.
 However, while risks abound, so do opportunities.

 Not long ago, tariffs remained something of an afterthought for most products imported into the USA – but, in 2018, the country doubled its tariff revenue.
 Furthermore, in 2020, the UK left the EU, sparking discussions on the tariff treatment for goods moving between the EU and UK.

-On the export side, there has been a concurrent rise in the application and enforcement of economic sanctions and export controls, involving, for example, Iran and Russia – often with conflicting regulations from the USA and EU.
+On the export side, there has been a concurrent rise in the application and enforcement of economic sanctions and export controls, involving, for example, China, Iran and Russia – often with conflicting regulations from the USA and EU.
 In these jurisdictions, there has also been a stronger focus on human rights and sustainable sourcing, adding an additional layer of complexity to compliance.
-During 2020, China introduced new export control regulations as well as the regulatory structure for an “Unreliability Entity List”, perhaps to counter the US Entity List.
+China introduced new export control regulations as well as the regulatory structure for an “Unreliable Entity List”, perhaps to counter the US Entity List.